kudelskisecurity/sgx-reencrypt/README.md

 (public-key authenticated encryption).
 Plaintexts are encrypted using AES-GCM.

+Responses are encrypted too using `crypto_box()`, and error responses include `C` to make them indistinguishable from success responses.

 This assumes that keys and a policy have been sealed to the reencrypt enclave, as well as the enclave's Curve25519 private key.